What’s in the Archive?

 The Archive is based in the College Library, The Maitland Robinson Library.

-There are currently three exhibitions in the Maitland Robinson Library: 300 Years of Giving (tracing the College’s history from the Founder’s will and its development since 1800 as a result of major legacies, gifts and appeals); a smaller display on the unusual circumstances which led to the Founder’s will in 1717; and Downing's early Black Cantabs (profiling some of the College's early students dating back to 1917 - research in support of the Black Cantabs Research Society).
+There are currently three exhibitions in the Maitland Robinson Library: The First World War Roll of Honour (commemorating each of those from Downing who died during the war, through photographs and other items from the College Archive and elsewhere); a display celebrating 300 years since the Founder’s will in 1717; and Downing's early Black Cantabs (profiling some of the College's early students dating back to 1917 - research in support of the Black Cantabs Research Society).
 Contact the College Archivist, Jenny Ulph, if you would like to arrange a visit.

 It records the history of Downing College from its first inception through its eventual foundation in 1800 to the very recent past.